carpentries-incubator/jekyll-pages-novice/index.md

 > ## Prerequisites
 >
-> This lesson guides you through making webpages using Jekyll in a web hosting service.
+> This lesson guides you through making websites using Jekyll in a web hosting service GitHub Pages.
 > If you are comfortable interacting with websites in a web browser, this lesson is for you.
+Basic understanding
+> of HTML and/or Markdown as webpage authoring languages is welcome but not a must.
 >
 > There may be additional prerequisites for individual lessons in the extras section.
 >